bgoodr/bgoodrs-CMake-Examples/README.markdown

 showing that the `fancy_lib` library has been linked and is now active in the executables.

-Commentary
+Summary
 ---------------

-The top-level `optional_targets/CMakeLists.txt` file is the one that explicitly guides CMake into the CMakeList.txt files of the subdirectories, and as a result, sets up all of the targets, via the use of the `add_subdirectories` commands in those subdirectories If you don't add the subdirectories with a call to `add_subdirectories`, they won't be built.
+The top-level `optional_targets/CMakeLists.txt` file is the one that explicitly guides CMake into the CMakeList.txt files of the subdirectories, and as a result, sets up all of the targets, via the use of the `add_subdirectories` commands in those subdirectories.
+If you don't add the subdirectories with a call to `add_subdirectories`, they won't be built.